Rikidozan/city-in-east-and-southeast-asia/seminars.md

 * Selected SMPA files

+Yeoh, Brenda S. A. *Contesting Space in Colonial Singapore: Power Relations and the Urban Built Environment*.
+NUS Press, 2003.
+Read Ch 3 Municipal Sanitary Surveillance, Asian Resistance and the Control of the Urban Environment" and skim Ch 5 "Municipal versus Asian Utilities Systems: Urban Water Supply and Sewage Disposal"

 Laura Victoir and Victor Zatsepine, eds., *Harbin to Hanoi: The Colonial Built Environment in Asia, 1840 to 1940* (global Connections) (Hong Kong University Press, 2013), chapter on Hygienic Colonial Residences in Hanoi

+**Elective Readings:**

-Vann, Michael G. “Of Rats, Rice, and Race: The Great Hanoi Rat Massacre, an Episode in French Colonial History.”
-French Colonial History 4 (2003): 191–203.
+A) Vann, Michael G. “Of Rats, Rice, and Race: The Great Hanoi Rat Massacre, an Episode in French Colonial History.” *French Colonial History* 4 (2003): 191–203.

-Liang, Qizi, Angela Ki Che Leung, and Charlotte Furth. *Health and Hygiene in Chinese East Asia: Policies and Publics in the Long Twentieth Century*.
+B) Liang, Qizi, Angela Ki Che Leung, and Charlotte Furth. *Health and Hygiene in Chinese East Asia: Policies and Publics in the Long Twentieth Century*.
 Duke University Press, 2010.
 Read Introduction, and chapters on "The Treatment of Night Soil and Waste in Modern China", "Eating Well in China: Diet and Hygiene in Nineteenth-Century Treaty Ports"

-Yeoh, Brenda S. A. *Contesting Space in Colonial Singapore: Power Relations and the Urban Built Environment*.
-NUS Press, 2003.
-Read Ch 3 Municipal Sanitary Surveillance, Asian Resistance and the Control of the Urban Environment" and skim Ch 5 "Municipal versus Asian Utilities Systems: Urban Water Supply and Sewage Disposal"
+C) Harald Fuess, “Informal Imperialism and the 1879 ‘Hesperia’ Incident: Containing Cholera and Challenging Extraterritoriality in Japan,” *Japan Review*, no. 27 (January 1, 2014): 103–40.

+D) Sutphen, Mary P. “Not What, but Where: Bubonic Plague and the Reception of Germ Theories in Hong Kong and Calcutta, 1894–1897.” *Journal of the History of Medicine and Allied Sciences* 52, no. 1 (January 1, 1997): 81–113. https://doi.org/10.1093/jhmas/52.1.81.

 **Further Reading**

-Harald Fuess, “Informal Imperialism and the 1879 ‘Hesperia’ Incident: Containing Cholera and Challenging Extraterritoriality in Japan,” *Japan Review*, no. 27 (January 1, 2014): 103–40.

 Hoshino, Takanori.
 “Transition to Municipal Management: Cleaning Human Waste in Tokyo in the Modern Era.” *Japan Review*, no. 20 (January 1, 2008): 189–202.

 Dane Keith Kennedy, *The Magic Mountains: Hill Stations and the British Raj* (Berkeley; London: University of California Press, 1996).

-Sutphen, Mary P. “Not What, but Where: Bubonic Plague and the Reception of Germ Theories in Hong Kong and Calcutta, 1894–1897.” *Journal of the History of Medicine and Allied Sciences* 52, no. 1 (January 1, 1997): 81–113. https://doi.org/10.1093/jhmas/52.1.81.
+(P)

+Ruth Rogaski, *Hygienic Modernity: Meanings of Health and Disease in Treaty-Port China* (Berkeley: University of California Press, 2004) (P)

 Ma, Shu-Yun.
 “The Making and Remaking of a Chinese Hospital in Hong Kong.” *Modern Asian Studies* 45, no. 5 (September 2011): 1313–36. doi:10.1017/S0026749X10000107.

-Ruth Rogaski, *Hygienic Modernity: Meanings of Health and Disease in Treaty-Port China* (Berkeley: University of California Press, 2004)

-Siniawer, Eiko Maruko *Waste: Consuming Postwar Japan* (2018)
+Siniawer, Eiko Maruko *Waste: Consuming Postwar Japan* (2018) (P)

 Bu, Liping, Darwin H. Stapleton, and Ka-Che Yip. *Science, Public Health and the State in Modern Asia*.
 Routledge, 2012.

 Haynes, Douglas M. *Imperial Medicine: Patrick Manson and the Conquest of Tropical Disease*.
 University of Pennsylvania Press, 2011.
+(P)

 Kim, Jeong-Ran.
 “The Borderline of ‘Empire’: Japanese Maritime Quarantine in Busan c.1876–1910.” *Medical History* 57, no. 02 (April 2013): 226–48. doi:10.1017/mdh.2012.104.

 Liang, Qizi, Angela Ki Che Leung, and Charlotte Furth. *Health and Hygiene in Chinese East Asia: Policies and Publics in the Long Twentieth Century*.
 Duke University Press, 2010.

 Macpherson, Kerrie L. *A Wilderness of Marshes: The Origins of Public Health in Shanghai, 1843-1893*.
 Lexington Books, 1987.
+(P)

 Rawcliffe, Carole. *Urban Bodies: Communal Health in Late Medieval English Towns and Cities*.
 1 edition.
 Woodbridge: Boydell Press, 2013.
+(P)

 Yip, Ka-che. *Disease, Colonialism, and the State: Malaria in Modern East Asian History*.
 Hong Kong University Press, 2009.
+(P)

 Prasad, Srirupa. *Cultural Politics of Hygiene in India, 1890-1940: Contagions of Feeling*, 2015.
+(P)

 **Task**